Celebrating Women in Construction Week

 Why women should pursue construction careers

 If you haven’t heard, women are finally starting to make inroads into this traditionally male industry.
-Women in Construction Week, created by the National Alliance of Women in Construction (NAWIC) is just one way to call attention to the growing numbers of women choosing construction careers – and to encourage other women to follow suit.
+Women in Construction Week, created by the National Association of Women in Construction: is just one way to call attention to the growing numbers of women choosing construction careers – and to encourage other women to follow suit.

-The numbers aren’t huge – just 9% of the construction work force are women, and of those, only 2% are working in the field, with the rest holding administrative, marketing, or business development jobs.
+According to the US Bureau of Labor Statistics, women now represent 11% of the construction workforce in 2021, up from 9% in 2018. (https://www.bls.gov/cps/cpsaat18.htm).
+Of those, only 2% are working in the field, with the rest holding administrative, marketing, or business development jobs.
 But the numbers are growing every day.
-Frankly, it’s a wide-open field for women these days!

 So what’s in it for women?